-The Biden administration also continues to consider a potential rule change that would rescind a Trump-era regulation governing who is and is not a freelancer based on who controls a job and the ability of a worker to profit.
-The U.S. Department of Labor now contends that returning to a more complex economic reality test for distinguishing employees from independent contractors would benefit worker rights.
+Workforce Rules.
+The U.S. Department of Labor last year finalized a rule change rescinding a Trump-era regulation governing who is and is not a freelancer based on who controls a job and the ability of a worker to profit.
+The Biden administration contended that returning to a more complex economic reality test for distinguishing employees from independent contractors would benefit worker rights.
+President Trump's second administration could reverse course, but observers are unclear what his nomination of a relatively union-friendly Republican for Labor Secretary signals.